Despite shift, energy giants fall short of U.N. climate goals: study

 BP, whose CEO Bernard Looney plans to grow the company’s renewables business twenty-fold by the end of the decade, is the least aligned among the European companies, not even meeting the government pledges level, according to the report.

-In May, BP said that it disagreed with TPI’s methodology which focuses on the carbon intensity of fuels.
+BP said in response that it disagreed with TPI’s focus on carbon intensity, which on its own is not “a reliable measure of progress towards the Paris goals”.

 Fossil fuels are the main cause for the release of heat-capturing greenhouse gas emissions.